 In addition there is an option to allow all user codes to act as a door strike code.
-If this option is selected (question 07, location 3) then all users can activate the door strike through the #0 command.
+If this option is selected (question 07, location 3) then all users can activate the door strike through the #9 command.
 (See command modes)

-- 3. User number 29 will be a system wide arm only (maid) code if the ARM only code option is programmed into question 07 location 3. - 4.
+- 3. User number 29 is a system wide arm (maid) code if the ARM only code is selected for question 07 location 3. - 4.
 User number 30 will be the systemwide ambush code if there is an ambush CS transmission code programmed into question number 22.
 If no code is defined then this user number 30 will be another available user code.

-USER DEFINITION PROCEDURE:

-CODE [USER] [USER number] [USERID]
+USER DEFINITION PROCEDURE: CODE [USER] [USER number] [USERID]

+CODE

-CODE Code button on keypad
+Code button on keypad

+[USER]

-[USER] Master User ID code (user #1 or #2)
+Master User ID code (user #1 or #2)